Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Online Detection Procedure

 \subsection{Max-Type Detection Statistics}

 The sum-type detection statistics above may not be efficient in detecting sparse changes, where only a relatively small number of elements change in the correlation structure.
 Under the sparse setting, the conventional test statistic is the maximum difference between the pre- and post-change correlation matrices.
-We thus define the max-type test statistic as
+Following the same principle used in the sum-type statistic, we define the max-type test statistic as

+where the $\ell_\infty$ norm replaces the $\ell_1$ norm used in the sum-type statistic, and it captures the largest entry-wise deviation in correlation estimates.